AdiKhoironHasan/bookservices-api-gateway/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To make it easier for you to try the endpoint service, we have provided a "Run in Postman" button which you can click to directly open Postman with the configured environment and collection.
+To make it easier for you to try the endpoint service, please use the "Run in Postman" button which you can click to directly open Postman with the configured environment and collections.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/18402968-9b1f0b22-ebeb-481f-b205-022558c4f089?action=collection%2Ffork&collection-url=entityId%3D18402968-9b1f0b22-ebeb-481f-b205-022558c4f089%26entityType%3Dcollection%26workspaceId%3Da3c53e94-cbc8-4668-9027-b2122261f411)

-By using Postman, you can easily execute endpoint services and see the response results in a format that is easy to read and understand.
+By using [Postman](https://learning.postman.com/docs/getting-started/introduction/), you can easily execute endpoint services and see the response results in a format that is easy to read and understand.
 You can also test the various types of requests supported by the endpoint service, such as GET, POST, PUT, DELETE, etc.

-For more information on how to use Postman, you can visit the official documentation page at https://learning.postman.com/docs/getting-started/introduction/.

 <!-- CONTRIBUTING -->
 ## Contributing